The Cooling of Old White Dwarfs in 47 Tucanae: Results

 It should be emphasised that the filled contours in \cref{fig:47tuc_deepacs_likelihood} indicate ranges of probability density values, not regions of enclosed probabilities, so they are not credible regions.
-The distribution shown in \cref{fig:47tuc_deepacs_likelihood} is also not quite the joint posterior distribution distribution; rather, it is a distribution of the local maximum of the posterior with respect to birthrate at each point on the parameter grid.
+The distribution shown in \cref{fig:47tuc_deepacs_likelihood} is also not quite the joint posterior distribution; rather, it is a distribution of the local maximum of the posterior with respect to birthrate at each point on the parameter grid.
 Since the prior for the birthrate is a narrow Gaussian, this is expected to be very similar to the posterior distribution after marginalising over the birthrate.
-This marginal posterior is shown in \cref{fig:47tuc_deepacs_marginal_posterior}, which confirms the expected similarly of these two distributions. \cref{fig:47tuc_deepacs_marginal_posterior} is analogous to \cref{fig:47tuc_deepacs_likelihood}, with contours drawn at the same levels, but for the marginal posterior density distribution $p$ instead of $\mathcal{L}$.
+This marginal posterior is shown in \cref{fig:47tuc_deepacs_marginal_posterior}, which confirms the expected similarity of these two distributions. \cref{fig:47tuc_deepacs_marginal_posterior} is analogous to \cref{fig:47tuc_deepacs_likelihood}, with contours drawn at the same levels, but for the marginal posterior density distribution $p$ instead of $\mathcal{L}$.
 Like \cref{fig:47tuc_deepacs_likelihood}, the filled contours in \cref{fig:47tuc_deepacs_marginal_posterior} are also not credible regions, though the proper credible regions would be expected to be similar for a posterior distribution that is approximately a normal distribution in the remaining parameters.

 Though the quantity plotted in \cref{fig:47tuc_deepacs_likelihood} is not quite the posterior distribution, the location of its maximum value on the parameter grid is the same as the location at which the posterior probability density distribution is maximised (and the global maximum $\Lhat$ is equal to the maximum value of the full joint posterior distribution).
-We find that $\Lhat$ corresponds to the case of standard (fully on) diffusion with parameter values of $M_\mathrm{WD} = 0.5314~M_\odot$ and $\log_{10} q_H = -3.55$ (corresponding to $q_H = 2.82 \times 10^{-4}$) on the parameter grid and a birthrate of $\dot{N} = 2.27 \times 10^{-7}~\mathrm{yrs}^{-1}$ after re-scaling.
+We find that $\Lhat$ corresponds to parameter values of $M_\mathrm{WD} = 0.5314~M_\odot$ and $\log_{10} q_H = -3.55$ (corresponding to $q_H = 2.82 \times 10^{-4}$) on the parameter grid and a birthrate of $\dot{N} = 2.27 \times 10^{-7}~\mathrm{yrs}^{-1}$ after re-scaling.
 The corresponding value of the log-likelihood is $\ln \Lhat = 5385.35$.
 These maximum likelihood estimate results are summarised in \cref{tab:deepacs_MLE_results}.